MeisterP/torbrowser-overlay/Readme.md

 or on the command line.

-### Advanced torbutton functionality
+### Advanced functionality

-To get the advanced functionality of Torbutton (network information, new identity feature), `www-client/torbrowser` needs to access a control port.
+To get the advanced functionality (network information, new identity feature, password prompts for onion services), `www-client/torbrowser` needs to access a control port and the tor service needs to run with certain options enabled.

 ![Tor Onion Menu ](https://extra.torproject.org/blog/2018-09-05-tor-browser-80/tb8-circuit-display-onion-small.gif)